equaterina/react-shop/README.md

 ## Project Description:
- E-commerce website built using React, Redux, React Router, React Hooks, React Thunk, Firebase, Bootstrap
+ Electronic commerce website developed using React, Redux, React Router, React Hooks, React Thunk, Firebase, Bootstrap
 ## Functionalities:
 * Dynamic routing - Clicking on every category lists coresponding products
 * The cart stores items, items can be removed from the cart, the cart updates and is synchronized across pages